boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ## Edit External Site

-To edit an external site, click `Actions` and then select `Edit` from the site listing grid.
+To edit an external site, click on `Actions` and then select `Edit` from the site listing grid.
 ![Edit External sites](/static/assets/managing-resources/images/edit-external-site.png)

 Edit the site details, then click `Save`.
-You need to re-enter the site's `Client Secret` to edit the connected site.
+You will need to re-enter the site’s `Client Secret` to edit the connected site.
 ![Edit External site Dialog](/static/assets/managing-resources/images/edit-external-site-dialog.png)

 ## Delete External Site

-To delete an external site, click `Actions`, select `Delete` from the site listing grid, then click `Yes` in the `Delete Connected Site` dialog.
+To delete an external site, click on `Actions`, select `Delete` from the site listing grid, then click `Yes` in the `Delete Connected` Site dialog.

 ![Delete External sites](/static/assets/managing-resources/images/delete-external-site.png)